На русском языке

 History

-After the discovery of the electron in 1897, of the proton in 1919, and of the neutron in 1932, and of their compositions in the form of atomic nuclei, atoms and molecules, it became necessary to describe the forces acting between the particles and binding their matter.
-In most cases, the behavior of the electron and proton, placed in the external electromagnetic field, is satisfactorily described by electromagnetic forces.
-This led to the standard electromagnetic model of the atom.
-As for the interaction of nucleons in atomic nuclei, the hypothesis of the Japanese physicist H. Yukawa was initially accepted about the binding between the particles by means of mesons, mostly of pions.
-Then, in the framework of the quark theory all hadrons began to be considered to be composed of quarks.
+After discovery of electron in 1897, of proton in 1919, and of neutron in 1932, and of their compositions in the form of atomic nuclei, atoms and molecules, it became necessary to describe the forces acting between the particles and binding their matter.
+In most cases, behavior of electron and proton, placed in external electromagnetic field, is satisfactorily described by electromagnetic forces.
+This led to standard electromagnetic model of atom.
+As for the interaction of nucleons in atomic nuclei, the hypothesis of Japanese physicist H. Yukawa was initially accepted about binding between particles by means of mesons, mostly of pions.
+Then, in the framework of quark theory all hadrons began to be considered to be composed of quarks.

-However the idea, that the fundamental interaction between a set of elementary particles must occur due to the action of another set of elementary particles, belongs to the atomistic theory, but it contradicts the Theory of Infinite Hierarchical Nesting of Matter.
-Indeed, the reactions between elementary particles follow the laws of conservation of energy, momentum and electric charge; the matter, energy-momentum and the charge of one type of particles transforms into the corresponding quantities of other particles, but this does not mean that the carrier and the cause of the interactions are the elementary particles themselves.
-The interaction of nucleons with each other by means of pions hardly agrees with quarks and gluons, which are used to describe the integrity of hadrons, due to the problem of non-observability of quarks in the free state and the uncertainty of transformation of the forces between the quarks inside each of the nucleons into the strong interaction between different nucleons in the atomic nucleus.
-The introduction of virtual particles with their exotic properties (short lifetime, the simultaneous generation of particles and antiparticles, etc.) does not save the situation.
-Thus, the abstract explanation of the electromagnetic interaction of two charges with the help of virtual photons as the field quanta still remains the statement which is not supported by the concrete model of the interaction process.
+However the idea, that fundamental interaction between a set of elementary particles must occur due to action of another set of elementary particles, belongs to atomistic theory, but it contradicts the Theory of Infinite Hierarchical Nesting of Matter.
+Indeed, reactions between elementary particles follow the laws of conservation of energy, momentum and electric charge; the matter, energy-momentum and the charge of one type of particles transform into corresponding quantities of other particles, but this does not mean that the carrier and the cause of interactions are the elementary particles themselves.
+The interaction of nucleons with each other by means of pions hardly agrees with quarks and gluons, which are used to describe the integrity of hadrons, due to the problem of non-observability of quarks in free state and uncertainty of transformation of forces between the quarks inside each of nucleons into strong interaction between different nucleons in atomic nucleus.
+The introduction of virtual particles with their exotic properties (short lifetime, simultaneous generation of particles and antiparticles, etc.) does not save the situation.
+Thus, the abstract explanation of electromagnetic interaction of two charges with the help of virtual photons as field quanta still remains the statement which is not supported by a concrete model of interaction process.

-Among the attempts to explain the strong interaction in connection with gravitation there is a hypothesis that in the model of hadronic bags the hadrons are de Sitter microuniverses, in which quarks are enclosed.
-The radius of hadrons corresponding to the radii of these microuniverses, is associated with the strong gravitational constant and the corresponding cosmological constant.[1]
-To explain the properties of hadrons in the assumption of strong gravitational interaction the analogies between hadrons and Kerr — Newman black holes are described.
+Among the attempts to explain strong interaction in connection with gravitation there is a hypothesis that in model of hadronic bags the hadrons are de Sitter microuniverses, in which quarks are enclosed.
+The radius of hadrons corresponding to the radii of these microuniverses, is associated with strong gravitational constant and corresponding cosmological constant.[1]
+To explain the properties of hadrons in assumption of strong gravitational interaction, analogies between hadrons and Kerr — Newman black holes are described.
 [2] [3] [4] [5]

-In 1999 Sergey Fedosin, based on the similarity of matter levels, SPФ symmetry and Le Sage's theory of gravitation, according to which black holes are not admitted, postulated the existence of strong gravitation as the fundamental force at the atomic level and found the value of strong gravitational constant ~\Gamma= 1{.}514 \cdot 10^{29}m3•s–2•kg–1.
+In 1999 Sergey Fedosin, based on similarity of matter levels, SPФ symmetry and Le Sage's theory of gravitation, according to which black holes are not allowed, postulated existence of strong gravitation as a fundamental force at the atomic level and found the value of strong gravitational constant ~\Gamma= 1{.}514 \cdot 10^{29}m3•s–2•kg–1.
 [6]

 Applications